This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 The switch is a safety switch like the thermal fuse.
 The diagnostic code 20 will pop up on the display due to a tripped high-limit switch.

-Plus, a clogged heat exchanger is responsible for tripping the switch.
-Because a scaled heat exchanger can’t transfer the heat into the water.
-As a result, the heat transfers to other parts of the heater that cause overheating.
+In most cases, the problem is related to the heat exchanger when it is clogged with limescale, and for why it’s getting hard to transfer the heat into the water.
+As a result, the heat transfers to other parts of the heater that is causing overheating.

-Nonetheless, the problem was caused by a blockage in the venting system and a loose wire connection of the high-limit switch.
+Nonetheless, the problem may also be caused by a blockage in the venting system and a loose wire connection of the high-limit switch.
+Plus, at times, the malfunction of the hi-limit switch is the culprit itself for error code 20 on Noritz

 How To Fix:

 You can simply resolve error code 20 by resetting your water heater.
 If it doesn’t bring any luck, check whether the issue is with your high-limit switch.
+Fix the loose wiring in the high-limit switch.
 If it is broken, change it.

 In other words, descaling your heat exchanger would be the best reply.
 But if it is out of working condition, you need to replace it.